-Despite the strength of the encryption algorithm, exchanging keys is a challenge.
+Despite the strength of encryption algorithms, exchanging keys is a challenge.
 We already know that encryption keys must only be known to the communicating parties.
 So how can we ensure such a level of digital privacy?
 With the help of a secure communication channel established by the Diffie-Hellman algorithm.
-Let’s check how we use it.
+Let’s see how we can use it.

-The role of the Diffie-Hellman algorithm in ensuring secret key exchange
+The role of the Diffie-Hellman algorithm in ensuring the secrecy of key exchanges

-The Diffie-Hellman algorithm was one of the first famous asymmetric key implementations, and it’s mainly used for key exchange.
+The Diffie-Hellman algorithm was one of the first famous asymmetric key implementations, and it’s mainly used for exchanging keys.
 Symmetric key algorithms are fast and secure, but exchanging keys is always challenging.

 You need to find a way for all systems to receive the private key, and the Diffie-Hellman algorithm helps with this.
 It’s used to set up a secure communication channel that is then used by the systems to exchange a private key, which is then used to ensure symmetric encryption between the systems.

 Using NaCl to create cryptographic tools

 Data-dependent branches.
 The CPU’s instruction pointer and branch predictor are not tailored to keeping data secret.
 The history of cybercrime has lots of examples of successful timing attacks that have captured secret keys from these CPU components.
 NaCl avoids the flow of secret information to the instruction pointer and the branch predictor.
 There are no conditional branches based on secret information; each loop count is predictable.
-Such protection is compatible with high speed.
+Such protection is compatible with high-speed computing.
 Therefore, there’s no sense considering options that provide weaker protections.

 Data-dependent array indices.
 The CPU’s cache and translation lookaside buffer (TLB) are also not tailored to keeping addresses secret.
 Some successful cache timing attacks have used secret data leaked via addresses.
 NaCl avoids all flows of secret data to addresses applied in load and store instructions.
 There are no array lookups with indices based on secret data, and the pattern of memory access is predictable.